Green-Screen/Creations/Modules/TerminalService/API Reference.md

 The Type Parameter is based on the type of RemoteEvent to use Reliable - Normal, Unreliable - Unreliable, Function - Function The ID-Name is a string parameter.
 This is used internally and can be set to whatever you want. \ ID names cannot the same / The SecurityProtocol parameter determins if Security is used "Only affects Server/Omni directional events".
 Defaulted to true if false no code will be returned and you must put Nil in as the security token instead
+The RequestPerMinute is needed for the RateLimiter.
+You input the maximum amount of requests/transactions allowed through the event EVERY MINUTE
-This function will retrun a "Station" type which to activate you must call Activate()
+This function will return a "Station" type which to activate you must call Register()